 Opening in 1995, Blizzard Beach is Disney World’s slightly smaller water theme park.
-It hosts around 2.1 million guests per year, making it the third most visit water park in the world (right behind Typhoon Lagoon).
-As with its sister park, Blizzard Beach is open year round with a short closure during the winter as Typhoon Lagoon stays open to service its guests.
+It hosts around 2.1 million guests per year, making it the third most visited water park in the world (right behind Typhoon Lagoon).
+As with its sister park, Blizzard Beach is open year round with a short closure during the winter as Typhoon Lagoon stays open to serve its guests.

 Despite its frigid Christmastime ski resort theme, the water temperature of each attraction is heated to approximately 80 degrees (except for the “melting snow” in Cross Country Creek).

 Most of Blizzard Beach’s major attractions are located atop Mount Gushmore, the park’s dramatic 90-foot tall artificial “mountain.”
 Mount Gushmore features three colored slopes – Green, Red, and Purple – meant to aid guests in navigating their way around the park.